sensor-dream/APIVOF/guidelines/list-info/S-packs-in-system-fedora-34.md

 <summary>SuperLU</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Subroutines to solve sparse linear systems
+Short desc    : Subroutines to solve sparse linear systems
 URL          : https://portal.nersc.gov/project/sparse/superlu/
-Лицензия     : BSD and GPLv2+
+License      : BSD and GPLv2+
-Описание     : SuperLU contains a set of subroutines to solve a sparse linear system
+Descript     : SuperLU contains a set of subroutines to solve a sparse linear system
              : A*X=B. It uses Gaussian elimination with partial pivoting (GEPP).
              : The columns of A may be preordered before factorization; the
              : preordering for sparsity is completely separate from the factorization.